mmasden/mmasden.github.io/teaching.markdown

 ### Teaching Seminar

-I co-organize the University of Oregon's [Student Teaching Seminar](https://math.uoregon.edu/seminars) for mathematics graduate students together with [Greg Knapp](https://pages.uoregon.edu/gknapp4/index.html).
+I co-organize the [Student Teaching Seminar](https://math.uoregon.edu/seminars) for mathematics graduate students at the University of Oregon, together with [Greg Knapp](https://pages.uoregon.edu/gknapp4/index.html).

 ### Other Teaching